 Amounts payable under the Covered Bonds may, inter alia, be calculated by reference to EURIBOR which is provided by the European Money Markets Institute ("EMMI").
-As at the 2023 Programme Date, EMMI appears in the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 of the Benchmarks
+As at the 2023 Programme Date, EMMI appears in the register of administrators and benchmarks established and maintained by ESMA pursuant to Article 36 of the Benchmarks Regulation.

-Regulation.

-Amounts payable under the Covered Bonds may, inter alia, be calculated by reference to €STR which is provided by the European Central Bank.
-As at the 2023 Programme Date, as far as the Issuer is aware, the European Central Bank is excluded from the scope of the Benchmarks Regulation pursuant to Article 2(2)(a) of the Benchmarks Regulation, as a consequence whereof the European Central Bank as administrator of €STR is not currently required to obtain authorisation or registration and therefore does not appear in the aforementioned register.
+Amounts payable under the Covered Bonds may, inter alia, be calculated by reference to €STR, SONIA or SOFR which are provided by the European Central Bank, the Bank of England and the Federal Reserve Bank of New York, respectively.
+As at the 2023 Programme Date, as far as the Issuer is aware, the European Central Bank, the Bank of England and the Federal Reserve Bank of New York are excluded from the scope of the Benchmarks Regulation pursuant to Article 2(2)(a) of the Benchmarks Regulation, as a consequence whereof the European Central Bank as administrator of €STR, the Bank of England as administrator of SONIA and the Federal Reserve Bank of New York as administrator of SOFR, are not currently required to obtain authorisation or registration and therefore does not appear in the aforementioned register.